Moduli Spaces of Pentagonal Subdivision Tilings

-A tiling of sphere by congruent polygons require all the tiles to be simple, in the sense that the boundary of each tile is a simple closed curve \cite[Lemma 1]{gsy}.
-The moduli of pentagonal subdivisions is all subdivision constructions in which the pentagon is simple.
-Since any two great arcs of lengths $\ge \pi$ that meet at one point must also meet at the antipodal point, the simple pentagon condition implies $a,b,\frac{1}{2}c<\pi$.
-Therefore the {\em anchor point} $V$ (common point of $a_1,b_1$, indicated by square in Figure \ref{div_triangle}) determines the pentagon in the following way: We connect $V$ to $A$ by the arc of length $<\pi$ (the other arc has length $>\pi$) to get $a_1$, and then rotate around $A$ by $\frac{4}{3}\pi$ to get $a_2$, and further connect the other end of $a_2$ to $C$ by the arc of length $<\pi$ to get $c_1$.
-On the other side, we connect $V$ to $B$ by the arc of length $<\pi$ to get $b_1$, and then rotate around $B$ by $\frac{2}{n}\pi$ to get $b_2$, and further connect the other end of $b_2$ to $C$ by the arc of length $<\pi$ to get $c_2$.
-We find that the pentagonal subdivision is determined by the anchor point $V$.
-Therefore the moduli is the set of all $V$, such that the corresponding pentagon is simple.
+The construction of the pentagonal subdivision starts with an {\em anchor point} $V$ indicated by ${ \bullet}$.
+We connect $V$ to $A$ by the arc of length $<\pi$ (the other arc has length $>\pi$) to get $a_1$, and then rotate $a_1$ around $A$ by $-\frac{2}{3}\pi$ to get $a_2$.
+On the other side, we connect $V$ to $B$ by the arc of length $<\pi$ to get $b_1$, and then rotate $b_1$ around $B$ by $\frac{2}{n}\pi$ to get $b_2$.
+We further connect the other ends of $a_2$ and $b_2$ by arcs of length $<\pi$ to $C$.
+It turns out the two arcs form one arc $c$, and $C$ is the middle point of $c$.

+A tiling of the sphere by congruent polygons requires all the tiles to be simple, in the sense that the boundary of each tile is a simple closed curve \cite[Lemma 1]{gsy}.
+This is the reason for the $<\pi$ requirement in the construction above.
+Therefore the moduli space is the set of all $V$, such that the corresponding pentagon is simple.

-\begin{theorem*} The moduli of pentagonal subdivisions is given by the locations of anchor point in an open region of the sphere bounded by two arcs and three quadratic curves. \end{theorem*}
+\begin{theorem*} The moduli space of pentagonal subdivision tilings is given by the locations of the anchor point in an open region of the sphere bounded by two arcs and three curves in Figure \ref{moduliM}. \end{theorem*}

-The curves are simple transformations of the general form given by \eqref{eqA} through \eqref{eqD}.
-The curve is quadratic in homogeneous spherical form \eqref{eqB}, cubic in suitable stereographic projection \eqref{eqA} and \eqref{eqC}, and may be quartic in other stereographic projection.
-Figure \ref{moduliM} is the authentic picture of moduli, in suitable stereographic projection.
+Each of the three curves can be interpreted in two ways.
+The first is the intersection of a hyperbolic cylinder with the sphere.
+The second is the intersection of a quadratic cone (i.e., quadratic homogeneous equation) with the sphere.
+See the remark after \eqref{eqB}.
+Their explicit formulae are obtained by simple transformations of the general form given by \eqref{eqC} through \eqref{eqG}.